CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 b = 8a + a/3; # pay attention to the multiplication.
 c = sqrt(b);
 d = 5^4;
-max(a,d)
+max(a, d)
-min(a,d) # when working with vectors the syntax changes to maximum y minimum!!!
+min(a, d)     # when working with vectors the syntax changes to maximum y minimum!!!

 # Operators with direct assignation: really important!!!
 a = 9;